boomboombule/IIMs_classification/README.md

 In the weights folder, there are some h5 files that can be used for model testing.

 # models
-The model codes of the proposed network DBFF-CNN, the underlying network MobileNetV1, and the current state-of-the-art method VGG16+VGG19 for myositis classification are given in the models folder.
+The model codes of the proposed network DBFF-CNN, the underlying basic MobileNetV1, and the current state-of-the-art method VGG16+VGG19 for myositis classification are given in the models folder.

 # test
 In the test file, the code used for model testing is given.
 In addition we give the test results for each model in various classification scenarios.